andrewjahn/AndysBrainBook/docs/OpenScience/OS/MRIQC.rst

 What is MRIQC?
 *************

-MRIQC is a BIDS App that leverages BIDS compliant datasets in order to perform quality assessments (QA) on T1w, T2w, and/or functional MRI acqusitions.
+MRIQC is a BIDS App that leverages BIDS compliant datasets in order to perform quality assessments (QA) on T1w, T2w, and/or functional MRI acquisitions.
 These assessments come in the form of handy HTML reports that can be used to examine the quality of the collected data, and determine whether the data quality is sufficient for subsequent pre-processing and analysis.
 For a more in-depth (and better) overview of MRIQC, check out their homepage `here <https://mriqc.readthedocs.io/en/stable/>`__.

 MRIQC Tutorial
 **************